This is a documentation for Board Game Arena: play board games online !

 In our setupNotifications method in reversi.js, we register 2 methods for the 2 notifications we created at the previous step (playDisc and turnOverDiscs):

-As you can see, we associate each of our 3 notifications with a method prefixed with notif_.
+We will associate each of our 3 notifications with a method prefixed with notif_.
 We also define these notifications as "synchronous", with a duration in millisecond.
 It tells the user interface to wait some time after executing the notification, to let the animation end before starting the next notification.
 In our specific case, the animation will be the following:

 • Make a disc slide from the player panel to its place on the board